 Due to the support of 256-QAM (TurboQAM) modulation in the 2.4 GHz band, the maximum connection speed could reach 400 Mbps (in the 802.11n standard).

-For information on setting up a 5 GHz Wi-Fi network in dual-band Keenetics, see the article '5 GHz Wi-Fi network'.
+For information on setting up a 5 GHz Wi-Fi network in dual-band Keenetic models, see the 5 GHz Wi-Fi network article.

 Starting with KeeneticOS 3.1, support for the new WPA3-PSK and OWE security algorithms for Wi-Fi was added for all Keenetic models.
 For more information, please see the article Latest Wi-Fi security: WPA3 and OWE setup.